-As on 31 December 2022, the Board consists of nine members which is within the regulatory limit.
+The Board currently consists of six members which is within the regulatory limit.
 We believe that the size of the Board must be such that the committees can be staffed with qualified members.
 At the same time, the Board must be adequate enough to ensure an effective decision making process.